ryanhoo95/flutter_i18n_from_api/README.md

 This app demonstrates multi-languages support with Flutter.

+Refer [here](https://api.flutter.dev/flutter/flutter_localizations/GlobalMaterialLocalizations-class.html) for all the supported locales in Flutter.

 ### Problem Statement

 Oftenly, we need to add multiple languages to our app.
 This could be done in many ways.
 Mostly, we add the language files in our app.
 But, what if you want to update certain label in certain page after the app was published to the store.
 This could waste a lot of time to just update that particular label in your language file, and then republish the app.